astrid-merckling/SRL4RL/README.md

 # Credits

 Astrid Merckling: designed the proposed algorithm, implemented the experiments, and also wrote the article.
-Stéphane Doncieux, Alexandre Coninx and Nicolas Perrin: supervised the project and provided guidance and feedback, and also helped with the writing of the article.
+Stéphane Doncieux, Alexandre Coninx and Nicolas Perrin-Gilbert: supervised the project and provided guidance and feedback, and also helped with the writing of the article.

 ```
 TODO bibtex citation